digicatapult/veritable-ui/README.md

 ```

 ## Service Specifics
-We do have a `init.ts` file that sets up cloudagent and credential definition along with schema.
+We do have a `init.ts` file that sets up veritable-cloudagent and credential definition along with schema.
 Covered in `Development Mode`